atom-community/atom-script/README.md

 Make sure to run `atom` from the command line to get full access to your environment variables.
 Running Atom from the icon will launch using launchctl's environment.

-Select some code and use **Script: Run** to run just that selection.
+**Script: Run** will perform a "File Based" run when no text is selected (default).

-By default **Script: Run** will run your entire file.
+**Script: Run** while text is selected will perform a "Selection Based" run executing just the highlighted code.

-Use **Script: Run at line** to run using the line [number] specific.
-Note that if you select an entire line this number could be off by one due to the way Atom detects numbers while text is selected.
+**Script: Run at Line** to run using the specified line number. **Note** that if you select an entire line this number could be off by one due to the way Atom detects numbers while text is selected.

-**Script: Run Options** can be used to configure command options and program arguments.
+**Script: Run Options** should be used to configure command options and program arguments for a "File Based" or "Selection Based" run.

 **Script: Kill Process** will kill the process but leaves the pane open.